Reuters Health News Summary | Headlines

 Reuters Health News Summary

-The regulator said it has selected Merck KGaA's fertility drug Pergoveris, Sanofi's Type 1 diabetes drug teplizumab, Regeneron's DB-OTO for deafness and ketamine for domestic manufacturing of a general anesthetic.
-Novo Nordisk hires US pharma veteran as Trump pricing pressure mounts Novo Nordisk has appointed U.S. pharmaceutical executive Greg Miley as its new head of corporate affairs, as the obesity drugmaker faces growing pressure from U.S. President Donald Trump on drug pricing.
+Shares of San Jose-based Rani more than doubled in premarket trading.
+Novo Nordisk hires US pharma veteran as Trump pricing pressure mounts Novo Nordisk has appointed U.S. pharmaceutical executive Greg Miley as its new global head of corporate affairs, as the obesity drugmaker faces growing pressure from U.S. President Donald Trump on drug pricing.

 Following is a summary of current health news briefs.